Registration of

 • Mauritius levies a tax of 5% on the transfer of shares in any company which owns or leases real estate.
 This amount rises to 20% if among its assets is land.

-• Registration fee is 5% when transferring assets to a company which owns or leases real estate.
+• Registration fee is 5% when transferring assets to a company that owns or leases real estate.
 It is exempt from the fee if its securities are listed on the Mauritius Stock Exchange, or has a "global business license".

 How to start a business in Mauritius